TalaoDAO/sandbox-doc/docs/source/introduction.rst

 Altme Wallet is an universal wallet
 ***********************************

-The Altme wallet that we offer is a so-called "Universal" wallet.
+The Altme Wallet that we offer is a so-called "Universal" wallet.
 Altme is a user friendly SSI wallet with crypto features.
+Altme Wallet is a mobile wallet developped in Flutter/Dart for IOS and Android.

 It is universal in that it allows you to manage in the same mobile application both your cryptos, NFT and your identity data in a decentralized way.